LiuXiaodong1/HCC_SPH/README.md

 #### *Directory structure*

+The code for HCC spatially punctuated heterogeneity distribution (HCC_SPH) is organized into different directories and scripts.

+The directory structure is as follows:

-* Data : Example data required for regenerate plots.
+* Data :  This directory contains example data that is required for regenerating plots.
-* DNA : The analysis script based on DNA related data.
+* DNA : This directory contains the analysis scripts that are based on DNA-related data.
-* RNA : The analysis script based on RNA related data.
+* RNA : This directory contains the analysis scripts that are based on RNA-related data.
-* Figure : The script related to reproduce main figures.
+* Figure :  This directory contains the scripts that are related to reproducing the main figures.

 #### *Dependencies*

+Session info:

 ```{R}
 > sessionInfo()